claytonjorg/Elevator/README.md

 - Room service counts as 2 passenger units and 2 weight units
 - A bellhop counts as 2 passengers unit and 4 weight unit

 Passengers will appear on a floor of their choosing and always know where they wish to go.
-You can assume most of the time when a passenger is on a floor other than the first, they will choose to go to the first floor (for optimization purposes).
+Assumes most of the time when a passenger is on a floor other than the first, they will choose to go to the first floor (for optimization purposes).
 Passengers board the elevator in FIFO order.
 If a passenger can fit, the elevator must accept them unless the elevator is moving in the opposite direction from where they wish to go.
 Once they board the elevator, they may